wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

     return "Hello, World!"
 ```

-If you add this code to app.py and visit /test on your local server, you should see `“Hello, World!”`
+If you add this code to app.py and visit `/test` on your local server, you should see `“Hello, World!”`

 This project maps three URLs to HTML templates using Flask’s render_template method.
-One function maps `/admin` to `admin.html`, and the other maps`join/` to`join.html`.
+One function maps `/admin` to `admin.html`, and the other maps `/join` to `join.html`.

 ```python
 @app.route('/admin')